SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 # Installation

 The install process should be very straight forward.
-It requires a `root` install, tested with `root 6.26/06` but should be also useable with root5.
+It just requires a `root` install.
+I tested it with `root 6.26/06`, but anything above root5 should work.
-After cloning the directory, make sure that root is active (`root-config --version`).
+After cloning the directory, make sure that root is active (`root-config --version` should tell you if not).
 If not, source your favourite root build.
 Then, in the main folder just run `make`.

 Sometimes this process can fail.
-The most common cause for this is the existence of older library files (`*.o`), that where compiled with a different root install.
+The most common cause for this is the existence of older object files (`*.o`), that where compiled with a different root install/compiler/weather condition...
 In this case, remove all library files (`yes | rm *.o`) and run `make` again.

 - **TL:DR** :  Run `make`.